Petaladenium

 Petaladenium urceoliferum is a species of flowering plant in the family Fabaceae.
-It belongs to the subfamily Faboideae.
+It is a tree native to northern Brazil.
+It grows in tropical lowland Amazon rainforest in the basin of the Rio Negro, a northern tributary of the Amazon.
 It is the only member of the genus Petaladenium.
+The genus belongs to tribe Amburaneae in subfamily Faboideae.

 It produces three chemical compounds in its leaves that are not found in other members of the Amburaneae: (2S,4S,5R)-5-hydroxy-4-methoxypipecolic acid, (2S,4R,5S)-5-hydroxy-4-methoxypipecolic acid, and (2S,4R,5R)-4-hydroxy-5-methoxypipecolic acid.
 Petaladenium urceoliferum is unique among legumes in having fimbriate–glandular wing petals.